 What You Should Know

-When your department receives a gift, you’ll send the gift, accompanying documentation, and the project grant number to Corporate and Foundation Relations (CFR) or, if the gift is from an individual, to Alumni and Donor Records (ADR).
-CFR or ADR then officially accepts the gift and acknowledges the donor.
+When your department receives a gift, send the gift, accompanying documentation, and the appropriate chartstring to Corporate Engagement and Foundation Relations (CEFR) or, if the gift is from an individual, to Alumni and Donor Records (ADR).
+CEFR or ADR then officially accepts the gift and acknowledges the donor.
 The gift is recorded and posted to the general ledger.
-You’ll be able to view the gift amount and its restriction information on the TG001 report.
+You’ll be able to view the gift amount and its restriction information on the Fund Restriction/Designation reports.

 Accepting Term Gifts